Bowen

 Bowen is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Bowen, as per the latest Census evaluation, 81.8% of dwellings were houses, with the remaining 18.2% comprising semi-detached homes, apartments, and other types of dwellings.
-This compares to Non-Metro Qld's breakdown of 86.1% houses and 13.8% other dwellings.
-Home ownership in Bowen stood at 33.5%, with mortgaged properties at 25.2% and rented dwellings at 41.3%.
-The median monthly mortgage repayment in the area was $1,517, higher than Non-Metro Qld's average of $1,300.
-The median weekly rent figure in Bowen was recorded as $270, compared to Non-Metro Qld's $200.
-Nationally, Bowen's mortgage repayments were lower at $1,517 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in Bowen, as evaluated at the latest Census, consisted of 81.8% houses and 18.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 86.1% houses and 13.8% other dwellings.
+Home ownership in Bowen stood at 33.5%, with mortgaged dwellings at 25.2% and rented dwellings at 41.3%.
+The median monthly mortgage repayment was $1,517, higher than Non-Metro Qld's average of $1,300.
+The median weekly rent figure in Bowen was $270, compared to Non-Metro Qld's $200.
+Nationally, Bowen's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing